seed-labs/seed-emulator/examples/internet/B02a_domain_registration/README.md

 - Namingo Registrar (`10.150.0.73`) runs the upstream Registrar WHOIS/RDAP
   components with a custom backend placeholder and the official Namingo EPP Client pinned to `v1.1.22`.
+- Loom (`10.150.0.74`) is the customer-facing Registrar web application.
+Its source is pinned to commit `212410852c821b14bfc9603043ab0a61632bd576`, and its `.com` provider connects directly to the Namingo Registry over mutually authenticated EPP/TLS.
+The discovery label publishes `http://10.150.0.74:80` and an opaque `b02a.loom.admin` credential reference.
 - Namingo Registry (`10.154.0.73`) runs the upstream EPP service for `.com`, provisions the `seedemu` registrar account, and restricts that account to the Registrar node address.